rsnpj/notes-site/notes/Year_1/Computer_Systems/Operating_Systems/Process_Management.md

 **Solution:** Ageing - as time progresses increase the priority of the process

-Priority based CPU scheduling can be either pre-emptive or non pre emptive
+Priority based CPU scheduling can be either pre-emptive or non preemptive

 ## Multilevel queue scheduling